Recurrent links are supported for any kind of institution.

 It could help you control better the business bank updates manually when you need fresh data.

 This strategy still involves providing a new MFA token using the widget update mode.
-Once the new token is provided, you'll be able to retrieve manually new transactions, balances, accounts, and owners.
+Once the new token is provided, you'll be able to retrieve manually new transactions, accounts, and owners.